 While there is a lot of emphasis on getting good grades, admissions to schools and colleges and awards for extracurricular activities as demonstrating ‘success’ for teens with and without ADHD, I believe that true ‘success’ for teens depends more on building lifelong tools for resilience and self-worth.
-When Neurodiverse teens are able to tolerate and recover from disappointments, to see mishaps as learning opportunities instead of failures and to believe that they have personal value regardless of their accomplishments, then they can be successful.
+When neurodiverse teens are able to tolerate and recover from disappointments, see mishaps as learning opportunities instead of failures, and believe that they have personal value regardless of their accomplishments, then they can be successful.

 Everybody is doing the best they can with whatever tools and resources they have available at a given moment.
 The push-pull of this stage of development is confusing and challenging for all of you.
 When kids are acting out, they lack adequate coping skills for whatever situation they’re facing.
 Try to recall what your adolescence was like: the awkwardness, the peer pressure and the insecurity.
 This empathy makes a huge difference.
 Be kind to yourself and patient with them as you navigate this territory.